UPDATED & APPROVED 11.6.2023

 For Major Offenses within a 12-month period:

-First Offense –1 month suspension from the dispatch system
+First Offense – One (1) month suspension from the dispatch system

-Second Offense – 3 months suspension from dispatch system
+Second Offense – Three (3) month suspension from the dispatch system

 For Moderate offenses within a 6-month period: